chompff/tenderforce/README.md

 This repository contains the early prototype built via [Lovable.dev](https://lovable.dev) and edited in [Cursor](https://cursor.sh).
 It may include some inconsistent or exploratory code, which we're now auditing.

 We're currently:

 - Refactoring the codebase for clarity and modularity
 - Setting up a robust folder structure
 - Aligning functionality with our roadmap
+- Integrating Clerk for authentication
+- Preparing Supabase for tender storage
+- Planning Stripe integration for billing and subscription management

 ---

 ## ⚙️ Tech stack

+**Frontend & Dev Tools:**

 - Vite
 - TypeScript